cephalon-intelligence/cephalon-intelligence.github.io/docs/pages/about/dependencies.md

 4. A system to execute the commands.
 5. A feedback system to monitor if the execution of commands has obtained the objectives.

-Before we dive deeper into the dependencies, let's also define the principles that the CIO must abide by.
-The principles of the CIO are defined in the organizational constitution.
+Before we dive deeper into the dependencies, let's also define the "rules of engagement" that the CIO must abide by.
+These are defined in the organizational constitution.
 This is separate from the philosophical framework.
 The difference between the two is that the framework tells us *what we should do*, whereas the constitution tell us *how we should do it*.